mooltipass/minible/database_model.md

 | 7->4 | user ID LSB (4b) | not used |
 | 3->0 | credential category UID | not used |

-Backward compatibility: specify a 0b1111 category for a password imported from an old mini DB (ascii flag).
+**Backward compatibility**: specify a 0b1111 category for a password imported from an old mini DB (ascii flag).
-Forward compatibility: use a bit in the 7->0 field to set unicode flag.
+**Forward compatibility**: use a bit in the 7->0 field to set unicode flag.

 **Data Node**